 One relatively common scheme consists of hosts trying to get guests to pay them directly, either through Paypal, bank transfers, and in a few odd cases, in Bitcoin — hold your cryptocurrency, keep it away from shady hosts.

-Sometimes, hosts are simply trying to bypass Airbnb and avoid the hefty fees, but in other cases, it is outright foul-play.
+Sometimes, hosts are simply trying to bypass Airbnb and avoid the hefty fees, but in other cases, it is outright foul play.
 There are stories of guests paying $500 over Paypal just to find out that the property was occupied — by the rightful owner who had no idea it was listed on Airbnb!
 Ouch.

 If you do pay outside of Airbnb, they cannot and will not help you with any problems you have.
 If you arrive to find the property not as described, or dirty or double booked, you’re on your own.

 One common variation on this theme is far less sinister but still potentially problematic.
 On multiple occasions, I’ve asked to extend my booking on the spot, and the host usually agrees (provided they don’t have any other guests).
-But they will often ask for cash rather than formalise it through Airbnb.
+But they will often ask for cash rather than formalize it through Airbnb.
 Why?
 Again: fees.
 And possibly taxes, too.
 So…

 What Should You Do?

 When making an online Airbnb booking, pay through the platform in all cases.
 Never, under any circumstances, send payments outside of Airbnb.
+Also–be wary of a fraudulent host that asks you for a security deposit.
+This is just NOT a thing on the platform.

 As for the second scenario, once you arrive at the property, it is up to you whether you pay for any extra nights in cash or through Airbnb.
 If the host offers to share the savings with you in the form of a cash discount, I can understand the temptation.
 But if they don’t… then fuck them.